MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 :::note
 Single digit days must not be zero-padded (e.g. `calendar_1` is correct but `calendar_01` is not).
-Make sure all 31 drawables are present, or the launcher will reject the icon.
+Make sure that all 31 drawables are present, or the launcher will reject the icon.
 :::

 #### Clock icons